Prathamesh282001/Predictive_Internal_Status_API_with_FastAPI/README.md

 ## Deployment
 1. **Deployment Platform**:
-   - The API was deployed on Azure cloud platform.
+   - Docker is used for containerization and the application image is used for easy deployment.
+The API was deployed on Azure cloud platform.

 2. **API URL**:
    - The deployed API endpoint URL: https://statuschecker.azurewebsites.net/docs